Interior Design Tips 68 Experts Share their Best Advice

 You just need to move gradually, according to the plan and understand how you are going to use each subject in a particular space.
 Designing a room is like putting together an outfit - take inspiration from upcoming trends on the catwalk."

-Creating a desirable space is like putting together an outfit - take inspiration from future trends on the catwalk."
+Creating a desirable space is like putting together an outfit, you need good Hollywood Mirror - take inspiration from future trends on the catwalk."

 Caro Davies, Interior Writer at thetwinkediaries.co.uk